Improve the process of getting the right organ to the right patient at the right time

 Available organs sometimes go unused because the unique medical circumstances of the donor limit the number of candidates who could benefit from the organ.
 The matching system can be made more efficient by directing such organs in a timely way to transplant programs most willing to accept them.

 UNOS is developing and implementing a number of innovative projects to increase the efficiency of organ placement, often for organs that may otherwise go unused under the traditional matching system.
 In these efforts, UNOS draws from data gained from more than 30 years of serving as the OPTN and partnerships with OPOs, transplant hospitals, and leaders in technology, research and science nationwide.
 Recent and current initiatives include:

-- Creating the first national donor image sharing hub: UNOS is implementing, in a phased fashion, a project that allows transplant hospital staff to make more informed decisions during the organ offer process by creating a consistent, reliable and secure national image sharing system.
+UNOS is implementing, in a phased fashion, the first national hub for securely sharing high-quality medical imaging studies.
 Incorporating quick access to high quality radiological images into organ offers has the potential to decrease the number of organs that are not used and increase the number of transplants overall.

-- Using organ acceptance data to improve the decision-making process: UNOS is piloting an offer filters project to promote efficiency in donation and transplant by accelerating the process of offering and accepting offers.
-Providing transplant programs the ability to set more sophisticated screening criteria for offers they will accept reduces unwanted offers, decreases cold ischemic time, and increases organ acceptance, especially of hard to place organs.
+UNOS has piloted a project to promote efficiency in donation and transplant by providing transplant programs the ability to set more sophisticated screening criteria for offers they will accept.
+Utilizing these filters reduces unwanted offers, decreases cold ischemic time, and increases organ acceptance, especially of hard to place organs.